 - 1. Make sure there is no network activity anymore. - 2.
-Remove the Fiber-Optic Cable gently. - 3.
+Remove the fiber-optic cable gently. - 3.
 Lift up the lever of the MGB module and turn it to a horizontal position. - 4.
 Pull out the module gently through the lever.

-Figure 2-8 How to Pull Out the SFP Transceiver
+Figure 2-1-8 How to Pull Out the SFP Transceiver

-Never pull out the module without lifting up the lever of the module and turning it to a horizontal position.
+Never pull out the module without lifting up the lever of the module and turning it into a horizontal position.
 Directly pulling out the module could damage the module and the SFP module slot of the Managed Switch.